lweitkamp/rl_rationalizations/README.md

 # Explainable Reinforcement Learning: Visual Policy Rationalizations Using Grad-CAM
 This reposity is holds the code needed to reproduce the results for my thesis.
-The Grad-CAM implementaion used is based on https://github.com/kazuto1011/grad-cam-pytorch, the A3C implementation is based on https://github.com/ikostrikov/pytorch-a3c.
+The Grad-CAM implementation used is based on https://github.com/kazuto1011/grad-cam-pytorch, the A3C implementation is based on https://github.com/ikostrikov/pytorch-a3c.

 ## How to use the code